 The Phum Lakon Museum aka Bhumi Lakon Museum is located close to the clock tower roundabout.
 Visiting two museums that focus on the history of Lampang is maybe a bit much but the Phumi Lakon Museum is quite different from the Lampang National Museum.
 It gives more information about the history of the teak industry.
 There are a lot of old pictures of those days on display.
 The museum also tells the story of the curse of Lampang.
 Some people believe that this curse is the reason Lampang lost the race to become the political and economic center of North Thailand to Chiang Mai.

 Just like many cities and towns nowadays, the city also has “walking streets”, early evening street markets that have local products for sale.
 There is one on Friday at Wang Nua street (Cultural Street) and one on Saturday and Sunday at Kad Kong Ta.
 Products for sale include souvenirs, handicrafts, delicacies, and local food.
 Most of these street markets also offer foot massages and local music.
 Highly recommended.
 These Walking Streets are amazing.
 These markets usually start at around sunset and last until about 2200.

 The Kao Chao Market

-The Kao Chao Market is likely the oldest market of Lampang.
-It is almost next to the railway station, that was opened in 1916.
+The Kao Chao Market is likely the oldest market in Lampang.
+It is almost next to the railway station, which was opened in 1916.
 The market starts very early in the morning before 0500 and ends around 1100.
 We love these fresh food markets, especially if they have a lot of history such as the Kao Chao Market.

 The Horse Cart Society of Lampang